Land Access Conversations with BIPOC farmers Recently updated !

 CFT’s mission is to protect CT farmland for current and future generations of farmers, and we are proud of having conserved more than 7,700 acres ourselves and with partners.
 But in this work, our focus on farmland owners has meant we have not engaged with BIPOC farmers’ concerns.
 Historically BIPOC farmers have not had land or wealth that has been passed down for generations that allows farmers to explore conservation; they are still fighting for access.

 Less than one percent of farmland owners in CT identify as BIPOC, a disparity rooted in unequal access to land and credit, among many other types of discrimination.
 Despite the obstacles, the interest and farming skill is there.
-In the past couple years of coordinating CT FarmLink, we have seen that 15% of listings are from BIPOC farmers looking to lease or buy farmland.
-As an organization, we know that the first step to being a good partner and supporting this access is acknowledging what we don’t know and taking steps to learn more.
+In the past couple years of coordinating CT FarmLink, we have seen that a significant percentage of listings are from self-identified BIPOC farmers looking to lease or buy farmland.
+As an organization, we know that the first step to being a good partner and supporting this access is acknowledging what we don’t know and taking steps to learn more on our own.
 The second step is cultivating relationships to learn even more.

 This event was a first step in cultivating relationships.
 By getting these farmers together and listening, it gave us an opportunity to build connections.
 Ultimately, we know it will help us learn how to better serve current and future generations of farmers.